Originally posted 23 November 2022

 Renewing your membership

 Your membership is due for renewal in January 2023.
-In December we will write to you with information on the exact amount to pay.
+In December we wrote to you with information on the exact amount to pay.

 To find out more about when to pay, how to pay, applying for concessions, refunds, discounts and tax relief, see Membership subscriptions and how to pay.